somnambulist-tech/api-bundle/README.md

 The following controller argument resolvers are included but _not_ enabled by default:

  * UuidValueResolver
-   Converts a UUID string into a somnambulist/domain UUID object.
-Type hint `Uuid $id` on a Controller to enable.
-Since v1.2.0 provided that the request contains a param with the same name as the type hint, it will resolve to a UUID.
+   Converts a UUID string into a som somnambulist/domain `AbstractIdentity` object.
+Type hint either `Uuid $id` or your value object that extends `AbstractIdentity` on a Controller to enable.
+   Since v1.2.0, provided that the request contains a param with the same name as the type hint, it will resolve to a UUID.
 For example: the parameter is `$accountId` and your route is defined with `/account/{accountId}`, if the controller has a type-hint of: `Uuid $accountId` the UUID will be passed in.

  * ExternalIdentityValueResolver
    Converts the parameters `provider` and `identity` to an ExternalIdentity object.